Introduction: Solar Engraving

 The magnifying glass is a lens that focuses beams of light coming into it, concentrating many rays' energy into more localized energy.
 If your material is at the right distance and orientation from the magnifying glass, all the light coming through the lens is concentrated into one spot on the material, heating it up enough to burn.
 A similar method using fields of mirrors pointing towards a central collector is used to heat up water for steam power generators.

-This lesson will involve creating a stencil you can use over and over, then trying it out on a few materials.
+This project will involve creating a stencil you can use over and over, then trying it out on a few materials.
 To get started, read on!
-Let's go!

 You don't need much to practice your solar engraving skills.
 To follow along with these instructions, gather together:

 - Small piece of glass (such as from a picture frame)

 - Tape for the glass edges (masking, duct, artist, gaffer's, etc.)